rap-lab-org/public_pymcpf/README.md

 <img src="https://github.com/wonderren/wonderren.github.io/blob/master/images/fig_cbss_random.gif" alt="" hspace="15" style=" border: #FFFFFF 2px none;">
 </p>

 (Fig 1: A conflict-free joint path to a MCPF problem instance.
 Triangles are intermediate targets while stars are destinations.
-For the assignment constraints: each agent has a pre-assigned destination and one pre-assigned target, while all remaining targets are fully anonymous.)
+For the assignment constraints: each agent has a pre-assigned destination and one pre-assigned target (indicated by the color), while all remaining targets are fully anonymous (blue triangles).)

 The code is distributed for academic and non-commercial use.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR